 Nominations shall consist of:

-- a maximum of three additional letters of support.
+- up to three additional letters of support

 The Fields Institute began co-sponsoring this prize in 2015.
 The prize was formerly known as the CAIMS-Mprime Industrial Mathematics Prize, during which time Mprime was the co-sponsor.